Canton of Schwyz: Geography

+The canton of Schwyz is located in Central Switzerland.
+It is bordered by the cantons of St. Gallen, Zug and Zurich to the north, Glarus to the east, Uri to the south, and Lucerne and Nidwalden to the west.

 Schwyz has an area, As of 2011, of 908.2 km2.
 Of this area, 41.0% is used for agricultural purposes, while 33.7% is forested, 5.4% is settled (buildings or roads) and 20.0% is unproductive land.

-The canton of Schwyz is located in central Switzerland.
-The river Sihl and the smaller Muota traverse the canton.
-It includes parts of Lake Zürich and Lake Lucerne.
+The river Sihl and the smaller Muota, Alp and Wägitaler Aa traverse the canton.
+Other rivers are the Biber, Minster and Waag.
+The canton includes parts of Lake Zurich (Zürichsee, including Obersee) and Lake Lucerne (Vierwaldstättersee).
 Only a small part of Lake Zug is within the canton of Schwyz.
-The smaller lakes Lauerz (Lauerzersee) and Sihl (Sihlsee), however, are completely within the canton of Schwyz.
+The minor lakes Lauerz (Lauerzersee), Sihl (Sihlsee) and Wägital (Wägitalersee), however, are completely within the canton of Schwyz.
+The last two mentioned lakes are reservoirs.
+Until the early 16th century AD, there used to be another lake south of the Obersee, called Tuggenersee (Lake Tuggen).
+Ufenau and Lützelau are two islands of Lake Zurich located in the canton of Schwyz.

+It lies within the Schwyz Alps.
 The highest elevation is the Bös Fulen at 2802 m.
 Although not as high, the summits of the Rigi massif (Kulm, 1798 m, and Scheidegg, 1665 m) are probably the most famous mountains within the borders of the canton.